Where is Superior Wellness located?

 What education does Lori have?

 Lori has a Diploma in Osteopathic Manual Practice, is a Doctor of Physical Therapy, and is a Certified Health Coach.
-Can you call her Dr. Lori Anderson?
+Can you call her Dr. Lori?
 Yep, you sure can :) She has attended all available fascial counterstrain courses and one Counterstrain Academy course along with numerous continuing education courses for a variety of musculoskeletal impairments.

 How do I find a fascial counterstrain practitioner in my area if I live far away from Washburn, WI?